 - Assume a comfortable position where you can relax (seated in a chair or lying down on the floor).

-- Now, slowly inhale through your nose filling up your lungs to their capacity, to the point where you can’t take in any more air.
+- Now, close your eyes and slowly inhale through your nose filling up your lungs to their capacity.
+To the point where you can’t take in any more air.

 - Then slowly exhale all the air out of your lungs completely.

 - Do this two more times, more if you feel the need.

 It takes me six seconds to complete a full in and out breath.
 If I take three slow deep breaths, it only takes 18 seconds for me to relax and feel more grounded.
 More is better.

 Once you finish with your three or more deep breaths, notice how you feel, from the inside out.
 It’s amazing how much your mind and body will calm down if you slowly fill and empty your lungs three or more times.

 There’s more going on with each breath than we realize.